skycoin/User-Manuals/Checking the Genuineness of your Skywallet.md

 A Skywallet that is being used for the first time will not have a firmware installed.

-Firmware is like the brain of a hardware device (in this case your Skywallet).
+Firmware is like the brain of a hardware device (in this case, your Skywallet).
 It is the software interface which helps the hardware to interact with both the user as well as a computer.
-Thus without a firmware, your Skywallet will not work properly.
+Thus without a firmware, your Skywallet will not work correctly.

 Hence any message apart from this welcome message implies that your Skywallet has been tampered with by a third party.
 Thus if you get any message apart from the welcome message, proceed to disconnect the device and contact support immediately.

 ### Scenario 2:

-A previously used Skywallet may have a firmware initialized and if it has, then it might mean that it has been manipulated.
+A previously used Skywallet may have a firmware initialized, and if it has, then it might mean that it has been manipulated.
 Such a Skywallet will display the following message on its display screen:

 **Need Seed!**